Skip to content

 var_arr = np.arange(self.num_vars)

-var_left_bool_arr = np.ones(self.num_vars, dtype=bool) # if ith position is True, indicates that i is left
+var_left_bool_arr = np.ones(self.num_vars, dtype=bool) # Indicates if variable is left

 for _ in range(self.num_vars - 1):